hth313/OS4/doc/semimerged.rst

 .. index:: functions; postfix operands, postfix operands

-As we cannot alter the mainframe, there is no way to store a fully merged XROm function in a program step.
+As we cannot alter the mainframe, there is no way to store a fully merged XROM function in a program step.
 What we can do is storing it in two parts, first the XROM function and then its argument.
 As the argument can be any byte, it is not possible to store it raw by itself, as it may grab following bytes making the program impossible